juanFGR/akkodis-excercise/README.md

-### Akkodis excercise
+### Akkodis exercise
-This repo contains a basic example to resolve the Akkodis excercise.
+This repo contains a basic example to resolve the Akkodis exercise.

 | STAR_DATE | END_DATE |
 | ------ | ------ |